johncswanson/Egit-Installation/README.md

 **2.6** See that the repository now shows up in the **Git Repositories** view. ![Git Repo View ](docs/source/images/Windows-Egit-Installation-Screenshots/2.6-SeeRepo.png)

+**OPTIONAL 2.7** If you would like to remove the git repository from the list follow these instructions.

+- **2.7.1** Right Click the repository you wish to remove.
+Then select **"Remove Repository from View"** in the drop down.
+A pop-up will appear asking if you would like to remove the projects in the git repository from the workspace, if so click **Yes**, if not click **No**.
+Now the repository should be removed from the list.

+**OPTIONAL 2.8** If you would liek to delete the repository now that we are done using it follow these instructions.

+- **2.8.1** Right Click the repository you wish to delete.
+Then select **"Delete Repository..."** in the drop down.
+A pop-up will appear.
+You will see two checkboxes in the pop-up.
+If the first checkbox is checked it will delete the git repository but not the actual project files.
+If both check boxes are checked it will delete the git repository and the project files.
+Once you have selected the options to like, click **"Delete"**.
+The repository should now be deleted and removed from the list.

 ## 3. Creating a Repo from an Existing Project

 **3.0** **Set Up:** Creating a Project Example.